JaiWillems/celest/docs/source/modules/encounter.rst

 Observation Windows
 ^^^^^^^^^^^^^^^^^^^

-Visible time windows can be imagined as unprocessed windows that are general to any satellite-ground encounter.
+Visible time windows can be imagined as generalized to any satellite-ground encounter and define the period of time where a line of sight exists.
+However, the entire visible time window is more than sufficient for imaging encounters;
-On the other hand, an observation window is catered for an imaging encounter and defines the actual encounter start time and duration.
-For the observation window to be valid, it must be a subset of a visible time window.
+additionally, imaging encounters will provide other constraints such as image quality (influencing the maximum look-angle) or a fixed look-angle.
+An observation window is catered to imaging tasks and is a subset of a visible time window which meets the addition constraints of image quality and a fixed look-angle.

 Observation windows are generated using the :class:`Scheduler` class.